casper-network/docs/source/docs/casper/dapp-dev-guide/testing.md

 ```
 ***Constructor methods***

-The deploy item contain the following elements:
+The deploy item contains the following elements:

 -   _`payment details`_ : This can be standard payments or custom payments.
 Standard payment is the bare payment amount a user wishes to pay for the deploy.
 Custom payment comes with payment codes or functions that indicate payments by module bytes